fluencelabs/examples/aqua-examples/decentralized-blockchain-gateway/README.md

 ]
 ```

 Woo hoo!!
 All dressed up and nowhere to go ... just yet.
 Let's change that.
 In order to be able to deal with IPFS documents, we need to be able to interact with IPFS from Aqua.
-We could write a [custom IPFS adapter](./wasm-module/ipfs-adapter) and [custom IPFS processing module](./wasm-module/ipfs-cli) or use Fluence's builtin [IPFS integration with Aqua](https://doc.fluence.dev/aqua-book/libraries/aqua-ipfs) library.
+We could write a [custom IPFS adapter](./wasm-module/ipfs-adapter) and [custom IPFS processing module](./wasm-module/ipfs-cli) or use Fluence's builtin [IPFS integration with Aqua](https://fluence.dev/docs/aqua-book/libraries/aqua-ipfs) library.
 If we use the latter, we don't have to implement and deploy our own ipfs adapter service(s) and don't have to manage the associated function addresses.
 However, the Fluence IPFS library is geared toward file management, which means that we need to write and maintain a file processing service, which still leaves us with service management chores.
-So let's write and deploy a super-light ipfs adapter based on the ipfs cli[cat](https://docs.ipfs.io/reference/cli/#ipfs-cat) command.
+So let's write and deploy a super-light ipfs adapter based on the [ipfs cat](https://docs.ipfs.tech/reference/kubo/cli/#ipfs-cat) command.

 Our Ipfs adapter mirrors the [curl adapter](./wasm-modules/curl-adapter/) since it also uses a host-provided binary: `ipfs`.